Jan

-I’d like to introduce a new idea to help organize your home: the Interactive Kid’s Chore Chart!
+I’d like to introduce a new idea to help organize your home: the Interactive Kid’s Chore Chart Cards!
 I was previously using a handwritten chore chart, but I kept forgetting to pay my kids for their chores, and they would forget to write down when they completed one.
 I needed something more visual for everyone, and got this wonderful idea from a woman at my local homeschool mom’s night this month!

 IMG_0334web